jackmu95/settings/README.md

 ### Events

-Events gets fired if this is not disabled via config (enabled by default).
+Events gets dispatched if this is not disabled via config (enabled by default).

 #### settings.checking: $key

-Fired before checking if value is present in repository.
+Dispatched before checking if value is present in repository.

 | Parameter | Type | Parameter description |
 | --- | --- | --- |